 For shoes: Beckett Simonon Kent wingtips in brown.
 Make sure to wear Swims overshoes to protect them from water and salt.

 A super simple secret to creating a sharp, layered outfit for fall is choosing pieces with different textures.
 Tweeds, chunky knit sweaters, flannels, wool overcoats, denim and chambray

 How Fall and Winter Clothes Should Fit

-It’s the opposite for men’s winter fashion, especially as you layer.
+It’s the opposite for dressing in winter, especially as you layer.
 You want to make sure the layers closest to your skin are the most fitted.
-That avoids any extra bulk or wrinkling as you put on more layers – which is SUPER ANNOYING and uncomfortable.
+That avoids any extra bulk or wrinkling as you put on more layers, which is super annoying and uncomfortable.

 Blazers give some guys trouble too.
-Summer-weight blazers are designed to stay close for a fitted look.
-But you need a bit more space in the winter so you can layer a sweater under it.
-Get the details in our guide to finding the perfect fit for your blazers – regardless of the season.
+Summer-weight sport coats can be relatively slimmer, but you need a bit more space in the winter so you can layer a sweater under it.
+Get the details in our guide to finding the perfect fit for your blazers, regardless of the season.

 You may notice some parkas and topcoats are slightly oversized.
 You go with your normal size from a brand you know well, but it’s still too big.
 What gives?

 It’s assumed you’ll be layering underneath, and the coat is designed to accommodate those extra layers.
 If you don’t plan on layering, you may be able to size down, but if it were me, I’d buy my true size, in case I want to layer.
 Choose your size accordingly.

 You can elevate your smart casual look with a few carefully chosen accessories.
 Don’t go crazy here, but do make your outfit stand out with a few stylish touches.